Welcome to Our Cross-Country Skiing & Snowshoeing Activities!

 On the trails, we usually separate into groups of comparable ability to maximize enjoyment for everyone, and many of the venues offer rentals, lessons, and ski package sales so beginners are easily accommodated.
 There’s time for socializing on the trail and in the ski lodges or warming huts, but the happy hours are always a special time to reminisce and tell stories about the day’s activities.
 After a day of enjoying winter sports, we’re ready to complete the day with dinner at the lodge or at nearby restaurants.

 We ski on most winter weekends in January and February in New York state and northern PA with a one-week trip to places like Lake Placid, NY and Val-David, Quebec, Canada, and Jackson, NH.
 While the weekend locations may seem distant, the 5 to 6-hour drives are almost completely on very good interstate roads.
-The outline of the schedule appears in the November club Bulletin and the full schedule is published in the December Bulletin.
-Come to the Cross-Country Skiing introduction/social at the in early November for details and sign up for trips.
+Look for the schedule each November in the calendar on the club website; it will remain through February.
+Many trips will fill up quickly.
+Please refer to the ski schedule and calendar for details on how to sign up for trips.
+Also, be sure to subscribe to the skiing forums on the website, as updates to the schedule and other important information will be posted there.
+Come to the Cross-Country Skiing introduction/social in early November for details and sign up for trips.
 You may view the full schedule below.

 Any time we have snow in the local area, get in touch with Robin Kershaw (302) 475-4620, our Local Skiing Coordinator so you can enjoy outings to local parks with other club members.